AlainDaccache/Dunya/README.md

 3. Databricks creates a Docker container from the image.
 4. Databricks Runtime code is copied into the Docker container.
 5. The init scrips are executed.
 See Init script execution order.

+# Data Science
+There is a trend in ML Engineering branching out of Data Science.
+While Data Science is becoming more analysis-based, its counterpart is becoming more product-based.

+Data Science follows somewhat of the following lifecycle:

+Standardizing the process: Based on your use case, you'll need to make some decisions regarding the requirements
+* Gathering the data: Our data will therefore be loaded in the appropriate storage type (DB, WH) and data format.
+    - Building data pipelines to cover both ETL/ELT paradigms.
+    - Cover both real-time/batch processing, as well as OLAP/OLTP.
+You decide if the data will need to be fed continuously.
+    - Supports different formats of data, from
+        - unstructured (text, image, audio, video) which will cover the NLP and CV portions of AI.
+        - semi-structured (JSON, XML...) which could cover both NLP/CV and more ML cases
+        - structured

+Pre-Processing: the data still might not be in the desired format:
+* Talk about Data Quality

+Exploratory Data Analysis: Talk about data profiling
+* Analysis Packages: NumPy, SciPy, Pandas, Statsmodels
+* Visualization Packages: matplotlib, seaborn

+You will typically be evaluating the features themselves, as well as the interactions between them:
+* For the feature itself; evaluate distribution with tools such as `pandas-profiling`
+* Running hypothesis tests; where you'll decide on the appropriate test to run based on the variable types (continuous, discrete), assumptions (normality), and groups
+* Evaluate other interactions between features; such as correlation, feature importance (typically `RandomForest`)
+* Selecting features; using the previous point, as well as doing some feature engineering to reduce dimensionality (PCA).

 # Requirements